 As we all know, one of the most important factors when venturing out in cold conditions is to take care of your extremities – that is, your head, hands and feet.
 Body heat is lost at a much faster rate from these areas than elsewhere on the body, so it is essential to protect them with some decent headwear, gloves and socks.
-Today we’ll be looking at some of the best winter hats on the market, as chosen by Ray Mears and the Woodlore Team.
+Today we’ll be looking at some of our favourite winter hats.

 1. Possum Fur and Merino Wool Beanie Hat